 Life took me back to Japan as a civilian, at which time I began teaching English, and finally settling into my Smith’s School of English in Sagamihara some 15 years ago.
 The job is rewarding, and I am able to adjust my schedule for a good work/life balance.
 Eventually the desire to play trombone returned, so I began practicing, with the goal of playing in a band again here in Japan.
 Consequently and to my delight, I found a local jazz band that needed a trombone player.

-Music in Japan Again
+Back to Music in Japan

 I was quite nervous going into my first rehearsal.
 The band members were very kind and welcoming.
 What I wasn’t prepared for though, was when an old trombone mate of mine walked through the door.
 Bob Lynch and I hadn’t seen each other in over 20 years.
 We looked at each other in disbelief, shook hands, and hugged while everyone watched us with interest.
 I guess we gave the band a quick lesson in “long time, no see” American style!
 What a pleasure it is to be a member of the Zama Big Band Jazz Orchestra, sit next to Bob again, and play with these fine musicians of Japan.